drmortalwombat/oscar64/README.md

     #pragma compile("stdio.c")

+The character map for string and char constants can be changed with a pragma to match a custon character set or PETSCII.

+    #pragma charmap(char, code [,count])

 The byte code interpreter is compiled by the compiler itself and placed in the source file "crt.c".
 Functions implementing byte codes are marked with a pragma: